plausible/docs/docs/proxy/guides/cloudflare.md

 request to the `workers.dev` domain.
 This is completely optional but it can make your URLs look much cleaner and avoid third-party requests.

 First, open your site dashboard in Cloudflare and [go to the 'Workers' tab](https://dash.cloudflare.com/?to=/workers).
 Then, click the 'Add route' button on the right hand side.

 Next, enter the URL prefix where you would like to install Plausible.
 In this example, we'll install the proxy on the `example.com` domain and we'll use `qwerty` as the subdirectory name.
 You can choose any name for the subdirectory but it's a good idea to avoid words like 'analytics' and 'tracking'.

 * Route: `*example.com/qwerty/*`
 * Worker: Choose the worker you created in Step 1

+Click on the 'Save' button.
 After clicking 'Save', the script should be accessible at the subdirectory URL of your site: `https://example.com/qwerty/js/script.js`.
-At this point you can change your Plausible script tag to reference the new URL.
-It's also important to specify the `data-api` attribute to make sure data is sent through the worker as well:
+At this point you can change your Plausible script tag in your site header to reference the new URL.
+It's also important to specify the `data-api` attribute to make sure data is sent through the worker as well.
+The new snippet in your site header should look like this:

 ```html